ZioGuillo/encrypt_rds_pipeline/README.md

 # Encrypt RDS Pipeline

 ## Overview

-The `encrypt_rds_pipeline` project provides a set of Python scripts designed to automate the encryption process of Amazon RDS instances.
-It helps in creating encrypted snapshots of existing RDS instances and launching new RDS instances from these encrypted snapshots, followed by cleaning up the old, unencrypted instances and snapshots.
+The `encrypt_rds_pipeline` project provides a set of Python scripts designed to automate the encryption process of Amazon RDS instances, prioritizing data security and compliance with CMMC and SOC2 requirements.
+This project helps organizations enhance their security posture by automating the creation of encrypted snapshots of existing RDS instances and launching new RDS instances from these encrypted snapshots, followed by cleaning up old, unencrypted instances and snapshots.

 ## Prerequisites